Bexhill-on-Sea: History

 The railway came through Bexhill in 1846, the first railway station being a small country halt situated roughly where Sainsbury's car park is today.
 This was some distance from the village on the hill.
 A new station, north of Devonshire Square, was opened in 1891 to serve the growing resort.
 In 1902 the current railway station was opened and a Bexhill West Station was built for the newly built Crowhurst Branch Line.

 1902 was the year that Bexhill became an Incorporated Borough.
 This was the first Royal Charter granted by Edward VII.
 Bexhill was the last town in Sussex to be incorporated and it was the first time a Royal Charter was delivered by motorcar.
 To celebrate the town's newfound status and to promote the resort, the 8th Earl De La Warr organised the country's first ever motorcar races along De La Warr Parade in May 1902.
 The town was scandalised at this time by the divorce of Earl De La Warr.

 Muriel had brought the action on the grounds of adultery and abandonment.
 She was granted a divorce and given custody of their three children.
 Muriel, with her children, Myra, Avice and Herbrand, went back to live with Earl Brassey at Normanhurst Court.
 The 8th Earl De La Warr remarried but was again divorced for adultery.
 He also suffered recurrent and well-publicised financial difficulties.

 At the start of the First World War in 1914 the Earl bought a Royal Naval commission.
 He died of fever at Messina in 1915.

+Augusta Victoria College, now Lindsay Hall, operated as a pre-war finishing school for daughters of the high-ranking Nazi elite from 1932 until the outbreak of World War II in 1939 caused the school to close down.
+It was dramatised in the British war drama film Six Minutes to Midnight.

 Herbrand Edward Dundonald Brassey Sackville became the 9th Earl De La Warr.
 He is best known for championing the construction of the De La Warr Pavilion, which was built and opened in 1935.
 The 9th Earl also became Bexhill's first socialist mayor.
 He died in 1976.

 The Second World War caused the evacuation of the schools and substantial bomb-damage to the town.
 Many schools returned to Bexhill after the war but there was a steady decline in the number of independent schools in the town.
 The break-up of the British Empire and in particular the Independence of India in 1947 hastened the process.
 Most of the schools were boarding and catered largely for the children of the armed forces overseas and of the colonial administration.
 Although the number of schools decreased, many of the parents and former pupils had fond memories of the town and later retired to Bexhill.